 In general, cancer in children is uncommon.
 This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That is why more than 60% of children with cancer receive treatment as part of a clinical trial.

-Wilms tumor is a success story for improving the prognosis of children with cancer using clinical trials.
+Treatment for Wilms tumors is a success story for improving the prognosis of children with cancer using clinical trials.
 Clinical trials are research studies that compare the standard of care with newer approaches to treatments that may be more effective.
 The “standard of care” is the best treatments known based on previous clinical trials.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
+Clinical trials may test such approaches as a new drug, a new combination of existing treatments, or new doses of current therapies.
 The health and safety of all children who participate in clinical trials are closely monitored.

 To take advantage of these newer treatments, children with cancer should receive treatment at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.